-Place stencil film on the mat, load it to your Cricut and press the flashing go button to start the cut.
+Place stencil film on the mat, load it to your Cricut, and press the flashing go button to start the cut.
 When your machine is done, unload the mat, and weed it from the mat itself (it’s easier).

 Since I used a 12×12 mat, I had to prepare three mats for the stencil alone and the other three mats to cut the adhesive vinyl.
 Remember that you need to weed out the part where you’re going to paint when you cut a stencil.

-There where 6 mats in total.
+There were 6 mats in total.

 Don’t forget to change the material in Design Space once you’re done cutting the stencil if using different materials.